 12) Hospital Elevator Buttons:

-Doctors recognize that the elevators, inside hospitals, are a significant source of bacterial transmission. it is important to be aware of the potential risk involved in their use because of the high incidence of clinically relevant bacteria that is found amongst hospital patients.
+Found in a setting already prone to germs, doctors recognize hospital elevators as a significant source of bacterial transmission.
+And so, it is important to be aware of the potential risk involved in elevator use because of the high incidence of clinically relevant bacteria that is found amongst hospital patients.

 13) Gym Equipment: